Help

 • Section 1: Chain editor area.
 This is where you create and edit the chains/tracks for your project.
 To add a chain, right click anywhere on this area or drag and drop plugins or chains from the Plugin tree view (Section 4) or the Chain tree view (Section 5)

-• Section 3: Filter string for all tree views (Sectrion 4, 5 and 6).
+• Filter string for all tree views (Section 4, 5 and 6).
 CTR-B toggles Sections 3, 4, 5 and 6.

 • Section 4: Plugin tree view.
 All the plugins known by LoopToGo are listed in this view.
 After adding new plugins on you computer, you have to hit the « Scan for new plugins » button in « Files/Preferences/Plugins ».

 • Section 5: Chain tree view.
 All the chains saved on your disk are shown there.
 To save a chain, right click on a chain in the Chain editor area (Section 1) and select « Save chain ».
 The chain is saved with the name of the chain as the filename.
 To use an already saved chain simply drag it from the Chain tree view (Section 5) to the Chain editor area (Section 1).
-You can also right click on the Chain editor aera (Section 1) to load a chain.
+You can also right click on the Chain editor area (Section 1) to load a chain.

 • Section 6: Song tree view.
 All the songs/projects saved on your disk are shown there.
 To save a song, hit CTR-S or go to « Files/Save… » or « Files/Save as… ».
 To reload a song simply drag it from the Song tree view (Section 6) to the Chain editor area (Section 1).
 You can also use « Files/Open… ».